 If you have a visa available and have a US spouse or parent that would suffer extreme hardship if you could not remain in the US, you might be eligible for the Provisional Waiver.
 The benefit of this waiver is that you can proceed for a green card (legal permanent residency) and only be out of the US for a short period of time.
 Our office has experienced several approvals already and has already had clients successfully return to the US.

-- I-130 processing for an immediate relative – approximately 11 months but USCIS is trying to speed this up to 5-6 months
+- I-130 processing for an immediate relative – approximately 6 months

 - I-130 Approval to Fee Receipts from NVC – about 2 months

 - I-601A waiver – 3-5 months with a well-prepared clean case